This is a list of some of the groups that are working with us to build a better world through music.

 The Mudcat Cafe is a terrific resource for finding lyrics to songs, origins of songs, information about composers and recordings, and much more.
 It is basically a huge online discussion group / blog.
 Easily searchable with many thousands of posts.
 Get the answers to almost any question related to folk and roots music!

-AFM Local 1000.
+Local 1000 of the American Federation of Musicians.
 This is the union for traveling musicians.
-Most of the musicians we work with closely are members of this union including folks like (founding president) John McCutcheon, Billy Bragg, Tom Chapin, Bill Harley, Cathy Fink & Marcy Marxer, Bruce Molsky, Holly Near, Peter Yarrow, Bernice Reagon, Ian Robb, Tao Rodriguez-Seeger, Gordon Bok, Kim & Reggie Harris, Charlie King, John Flynn and Magpie among many others.
+Most of the musicians we work with closely are members of this union including folks like John McCutcheon, Billy Bragg, Tom Chapin, Bill Harley, Cathy Fink & Marcy Marxer, Bruce Molsky, Holly Near, Peter Yarrow, Bernice Reagon, Ian Robb, Tao Rodriguez-Seeger, Gordon Bok, Kim & Reggie Harris, Charlie King, John Flynn and Magpie among many others.

 Labor Heritage Foundation.
 Keeps alive the use of music in labor unions and celebrates the rich history music has played in the labor movement.
 Has a terrific several day event called the Great Labor Arts Exchange every June.